async-library/react-async/README.md

 - `counter` The number of times a promise was started.
 - `cancel` Cancel any pending promise.
 - `run` Invokes the `deferFn`.
-- `reload` Re-runs the promise when invoked, using the any previous arguments.
+- `reload` Re-runs the promise when invoked, using any previous arguments.
 - `setData` Sets `data` to the passed value, unsets `error` and cancels any pending promise.
 - `setError` Sets `error` to the passed value and cancels any pending promise.